Longines VS Oris

+First, the movement is removed from the case and sent to COSC for testing.
 Once they pass a series of tests, the mechanical movement (also known as a caliber) is then awarded the designation of ‘Chronometer’ and receives a COSC certificate attesting to its accuracy.
 The mechanical caliber must achieve an accuracy of no less than -4/+6 seconds of acceptable daily deviation.

 For a mechanical watch, this is an excellent score.
 However, a COSC certificate comes with the added expense of obtaining the certificate from COSC.
 There are some brands that opt-out of the COSC testing and do their testing in-house to keep prices down and profits up.

 Both Oris and Longines have watches that come with a COSC certificate and will have the designation of Chronometer proudly displayed on the dial as shown in the above image.
-Oris Artelier Chronometer Date is a great example or a highly accurate Oris watch.
+Oris Artelier Chronometer Date is a great example of a highly accurate Oris watch.
 Longines also has some great Chronometers such as the watches found in the Longines Record collection.

 Longines is a historically rich brand that has been creating Swiss watches for what seems like forever.
 In fact, their famous winged logo is the very first trademarked watch logo ever recorded.
 There are only a few Swiss watch brands that have more brand recall and brand value than Longines.

 According to a recent report by Interbrand, an agency that evaluates Swiss companies and brands and ranks the top 50 Swiss brands, Longines is the 5 th most popular Swiss watch brand in the world.
-The only Swiss watch brands that outrank them on this list are, Rolex, Omega, Patek Philippe and Chopard watches; in that order.
+The only Swiss watch brands that outrank them on this list are, Rolex, Omega, Patek Philippe, and Chopard watches; in that order.
 Of course, there are also Swiss chocolatiers and Swiss banks in the mix too but in terms of watchmakers, they are #5.

 In terms of watchmaking know-how, both brands are pretty much equal.
 Oris, on one hand, only manufactures mechanical watches whereas Longines produces both mechanical and quartz watches.
 Mechanical watches, in general, are more difficult to produce.